ipums/hlink/sphinx-docs/link_tasks.md

 ### Overview

 Report on characteristics of the linked data.
-This step is experimental and focused primarily on demographic census data.
+This task is experimental and focused primarily on demographic census data.
 At the moment, it does not allow very much configuration.